openlilylib/scholarly/doc/source/oll-preamble.rst

 ----------------

-Some OLL libraries come with a set of options which can be configured using OLL's globals option handling system.
-Regardless of the specific details of each option, the same generic command, ``\setOption``, is available as a standard hook, both as a means of convienience and as a way to avoid naming collisions between packages (though its robust tree system).
+Some OLL libraries come with a set of options which can be configured using OLL's global option handling system.
+Regardless of the specific details of each option, the same generic command, ``\setOption``, is available as a standard hook, both as a means of convenience and as a way to avoid naming collisions between packages (through its robust tree system).

 Here is an example of an option that only takes a single boolean.